Skip to content

 You can find all kinds of disinformation on floor coatings for garages.
 One area where incorrect information abounds is people contrasting epoxy vs. polyaspartic coatings.
 The person going on a rant is often not really discussing the coatings in the proper contexts of how they are being used and why.

-Just to be clear, we are coming to this article with 20 years in the garage floor coatings business - with two locations and over eight thousand customers.
+Just to be clear, we, at Stronghold Floors, are coming to this article with 20 years in the garage floor coatings business - with two locations and over eight thousand customers.
 We have worked with many different manufacturers of coatings and formerly was head of an advisory committee for a national franchisor (specifically for the garage floor coatings).

 Epoxy vs Polyaspartic: Which is better?